 The good news is that there is nowhere near enough amygdalin in the seeds from one apple core to produce a toxic dose of cyanide.
 Almost all foods contain some degree of toxins.

 If these are present in quantities below a threshold level, your dog’s liver will rid his body of these toxins with no harmful effects whatsoever.
 However, above this threshold level, the liver is overwhelmed, and toxins can have all sorts of serious side effects.
+In my time as a veterinarian, I have never seen a dog with cyanide toxicity from eating apple cores, even in dogs that have eaten a lot of them!

 My Dog Ate Some Apple Core: What Now?